Microscopy of cavity-induced density-wave ordering in ultracold gases

 We leverage the intrinsic variability of $\hatnmpk$ in the quench experiment to analyze correlations with the cavity photons.
 On the same ensemble of realizations, we evaluate the average of the cavity field amplitude $|a|$ and its variance $\Delta |a|^2$ as a function of time, as presented in the insets of Fig.~\ref{fig3}(a) and (b).
 Similar to $\Delta \hatnmpk ^2$, the field variance peaks as the system approaches the steady state and then settles for longer times.
 Three examples of detected cavity field amplitudes are shown in Fig.~\ref{fig3}(c) for the same experimental realizations as in Fig.~\ref{fig3}(d).
 The extracted field endpoints are marked as square symbols and the orange line shows the applied $V_0$.
 We now evaluate density-field correlations over the full set of measurements.
 Fig.~\ref{fig3}(e) presents the correlation between $\hatnmpk$ and the field amplitude $|a|$ from single realizations, in the early time following the quench.
 The field amplitude is normalized with the parameter $\eta_0 \propto \sqrt{V_0}$ \cite{supp}.
 The linear correlation is very strong down to the noise floor.
 A linear fit is shown as a black line.

 The fluctuations observed in both $\hatnmpk$ and $|a|$ are much larger than the underlying noise in the control parameters.
 They are expected from the initial quantum or thermal seed from which the density-wave builds \cite{marijanovic:2024aa}, or from dissipation leading to self-organized states with an incoherent mixture of cavity amplitudes \cite{halati:2020aa}.
 Strong atom-field correlations are expected from the theory of cavity-mediated ordering: for large ${\tilde{\Delta}_c}$, the atomic and photonic degrees of freedom are adiabatically following each other, leading to the operator relation $\hat{a} =\frac{\eta_0}{\tilde{\Delta}_c} \hat{\Theta}$.
 This relation underlies the description of the system in terms of long-range interacting atoms and has, to our knowledge, never been tested experimentally.
 To highlight the general character of these correlations, we further confirmed them for quantum gases prepared away from unitarity \cite{supp}.
-Our observations of large and correlated fluctuations rule out a mean-field description of the atom-light system as a product state $\hat{\rho} = \hat{\rho}_\text{at}\otimes \ket{\alpha(t)}\bra{\alpha(t)}$ between an atomic state $\hat{\rho}_\text{at}$ and a coherent state of the cavity field, which would imply that the photon number follows Poisson statistics throughout the ordering process \cite{halati:2020aa,halati:2020ab}.
+Our observations of large and correlated fluctuations rule out a mean-field description of the atom-light system as a product state $\hat{\rho} = \hat{\rho}_\text{at}\otimes \ket{\alpha(t)}\bra{\alpha(t)}$ between an atomic state $\hat{\rho}_\text{at}$ and a coherent state of the cavity field.
+Indeed, this would imply that the photon number follows Poisson statistics, i.e. that the variance and mean amplitudes would be proportional, in obvious contradiction with our observations.
+Instead, our data can be described as an incoherent mixture of coherent states, each of them corresponding to a particular atomic configuration, as conjectured in \cite{halati:2020aa,halati:2020ab}.